-There's very little for a girl to be worried about but there are a few things you can do to avoid travel hiccups, unwanted attention and uncomfortable situations.
+There's very little for women to be worried about, but there are a few things you can do to avoid travel hiccups, unwanted attention and uncomfortable situations.

-Violent crime against tourists is scarce in Spain but petty theft is common, so while you needn't be paranoid while wandering, you do need to stay alert.
-Let these tips for women travellers guide you.
+Violent crime against tourists is scarce in Spain, but petty theft is unfortunately common, so while you shouldn't be paranoid while wandering, you do need to stay alert.
+Here are four important things to know before you go.

 Handbags are like a bullseye for thieves and can it can be disastrous if yours is stolen.
 Rather than tossing all your stuff into one bag and making a lucky dip out of your valuables, it's better to carry your cash and cards in a money belt, hidden pocket or at least a zipped off compartment inside the bag.